 these animals.
 Thanks to donations from residents and the volunteer efforts,

 the potential for future feral population growth has dramatically decreased.
-As of July 24, 2014, 119 cats have been humanely trapped by our volunteers, transported to a spay/neuter clinic, that offers discounted neutering, then returned to their original colony to live out a happier healthier life.
-So far more than 30 kittens have been successfully placed for adoption.
+As of August 20, 2014, 120 cats have been humanely trapped by our volunteers, transported to a spay/neuter clinic, that offers discounted neutering, then returned to their original colony to live out a happier healthier life.
+So far more than 30 kittens have been successfully placed in homes.

 We work closely and have the support of Alley Cat Allies, which is a national foundation that has successfully reduced the feral cat population at the Atlantic City Boardwalk.
 There have been no kittens born on the Boardwalk in Atlantic City in 10 years now.
 Thanks to them for all of their advice and counsel in helping make our project successful.

 AUGUST 20,2014 AFTER FOUR MONTHS OF PATIENTLY SITTING WITH A DROP TRAP MANY DAYS AND NIGHTS, WE FINALLY GOT THE LAST OF THE ONLY 3 KITTENS BORN ON THE ISLAND SINCE THE PROJECT STARTED IN JULY OF 2013.
 IT TOOK 6 HOURS OF SITTING IN THE WOODS THIS PAST WEDNESDAY, IN THE DARK, WAITING FOR THIS LITTLE GUY TO BE BRAVE ENOUGH AND HUNGRY ENOUGH TO COME OUT AND EAT UNDER THE DROP TRAP.